Configuration: Network Settings

 Protocol

 You can choose TCP, UDP, or Both (multi-daemon mode) for protocol options.
-The OpenVPN protocol functions best over just the UDP protocol.
-By default, the downloaded connections profiles from Access Server are pre-programmed to try UDP first, then TCP, if that fails.
-However, for certain networks that may block some traffic, you may need TCP or both.
+The OpenVPN protocol functions best over the UDP protocol.
+By default, Access Server's downloaded connection profiles are pre-programmed to try UDP first, then TCP, if that fails.
+However, you may need TCP or both for certain networks that may block some traffic.

-For example, on a public network, only traffic for protocols such as HTTP, HTTPS, FTP, SMTP, POP3, and IMAP, are allowed.
+For example only traffic for protocols such as HTTP, HTTPS, FTP, SMTP, POP3, and IMAP are allowed on a public network.
 Most of those are TCP-only.
-For connections through such a network, it's useful to also support TCP connections.
-By default, we choose port TCP 443, which is the same port as HTTPS traffic, which is usually allowed even on restrictive networks.
+For connections through such a network, including support for TCP connections is helpful.
+By default, we choose port TCP 443, the same port as HTTPS traffic, which is usually allowed even on restrictive networks.

 Daemons and Port Numbers

-You can change the number of TCP or UDP daemons as well as their port numbers with these fields.
+You can change the number of TCP or UDP daemons and their port numbers with these fields.

 Admin and Client Web Servers

-When TCP or Both (multi-daemon mode) are selected, you have the option to choose whether the VPN Server provides access to the Admin and/or Client Web Server services through its IP address and port.
+When TCP or Both (multi-daemon mode) are selected, you can choose whether the VPN Server provides access to the Admin and/or Client Web Server services through its IP address and port.
 If you choose No, they are still accessible via their configured IP address and port number.

 Admin and Client Settings